master-of-zen/Av1an/README.md

     -v   --video_params     Encoder settings flags (If not set, will be used default parameters.
                             Required for SVT-AV1s)
-                            Can be set for both video and image mode Must be inside ' ' or " "
+                            Must be inside ' ' or " "

     -p   --passes           Set number of passes for encoding